Betws-y-Coed: Places of worship

 The church was consecrated in July 1873.
 Interior features include a wooden cross-beamed roof with walls and floors made from various types of stone, such as local bluestone, sandstone (floor tiles) from Ancaster, and black serpentine from Cornwall.
 There is seating for a congregation of 150 people.

-The square bell tower was completed in 1907.
+The square bell tower was completed in 1907, although no bells were fitted.
 An integrated church hall was added in the 1970s; its commemorative stone was laid by the Earl of Ancaster in 1976.

 Governance

+There are two tiers of local government covering Betws-y-Coed, at community and county borough level: Betws-y-Coed Community Council and Conwy County Borough Council.
+The community council meets at the Memorial Hall on Mill Street (Pentre Felin).

-The parish, including the village itself and its immediate neighbourhood, has a population of 564.
+The community, including the village itself and its immediate neighbourhood, has a population of 564.
 An electoral ward of the name Betws-y-Coed also exists.
 This ward includes a large additional area including two neighbouring communities Capel Curig and Dolwyddelan and has a total population of 1,244.
 The ward elects a county councillor to Conwy County Borough Council.

+Administrative history

+Betws-y-Coed was an ancient parish in the historic county of Caernarfonshire.
+When elected parish and district councils were created in 1894 it was given a parish council and included in the Bettws-y-Coed Rural District, which covered the Caernarfonshire parishes from the Llanrwst poor law union.
+The parish was converted into an urban district in 1898.

+The official spelling was "Bettws-y-Coed" until 1950, when the urban district council changed it to "Betws-y-Coed", to respect modern Welsh orthography.
+The General Post Office adopted the same spelling as the council three years later in 1953.

+Betws-y-Coed Urban District was abolished in 1974, with the area instead becoming a community.
+District-level functions passed to Aberconwy Borough Council, which in turn was replaced in 1996 by Conwy County Borough Council.

 Transport

+Railway

+Betws-y-Coed railway station is a stop on the Conwy Valley line, with passenger services running approximately every three hours each way between Blaenau Ffestiniog and Llandudno.
+Services are operated by Transport for Wales.

-The Conwy Valley line passes through the village. station buildings were constructed from local materials by local builder Owen Gethin Jones.
+The station buildings were constructed from local materials by local builder Owen Gethin Jones.
 The station had double platforms and an extensive goods yard.
-In the LMS timetables the station was listed as "Bettws-y-Coed - Station for Capel Curig".
-The Conwy Valley Railway Museum with its extensive miniature railway now occupies the former goods yard.
+In LMS timetables, the station was listed as Betws-y-Coed for Capel Curig.

+The Conwy Valley Railway Museum, with its extensive miniature railway, now occupies the former goods yard.

+Buses

+Local bus services are operated predominately by Llew Jones Coaches and Gwynfor Coaches.
+Routes connect the town with Llandudno, Llanberis, Llanrwst and Caernarfon.

+Road

 Since the opening of the A5 in the early 19th century, the village has been a primary destination for road signage in Snowdonia.